dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Permissionless

-A network in which users’ permission to utilize and interact with the network is not set by the network itself or any central person or institution.
+A network where users can interact without needing permission from any central authority.

 #### Peer